jk-117/research-analyst-agent/README.md

 # 🧠 Autonomous Research Analyst Agent

-A **multi-agent AI system** capable of autonomous web search, summarisation, Q&A, and critique to accelerate research and knowledge synthesis.
+A **multi-agent AI system** capable of summarisation, Q&A, and critique to accelerate research and knowledge synthesis.

 ---